Consultation 2 information

-An HTA involves a range of processes and mechanisms that use scientific evidence to assess the quality, safety, efficacy, effectiveness and cost-effectiveness of health technologies.
+An HTA involves a range of processes and mechanisms that use scientific evidence to assess health technologies for their:

 - access break-through new medicines as early as possible

-- deliver a robust and uninterrupted supply of the medicines Australians use every day.
+- deliver a strong and uninterrupted supply of the medicines Australians use every day.

-The Reference Committee’s role, and details about its meetings are on the HTA Review Reference Committee Page.
+The committee's role and details about its meetings are on the HTA Review Reference Committee page.

 Why it is important

-The commitment to support and resource the HTA Review was made in recognition of goals shared by the Commonwealth and Medicines Australia of:
+Our commitment to support and resource the HTA Review was made in recognition of goals shared with Medicines Australia.

 - reducing time to access for Australians so that they can access new health technologies as early as possible